kongyajie/TodoList-vue-nodejs/README.md

-# TodoList-Vue-Node.js-MySQL-
+# TodoList-vue-nodejs
-A todoList practice with Vue.js + Node.js + MySQL
+A todoList practice with vue.js node.js mysql